isurudevj/man/README.md

 # About Plugin

 Man is a google chrome plugin.
-Named after legendary linux command `Man`.
+Named after legendary linux command `MAN`.
 And also after the legendary warriors of the galaxy `The Mandalorian`.

 This plugin adds and option to omnibox of the google chrome.